gargvishesh/druid/docs/multi-stage-query/msq-reference.md

 title: Reference
 ---

-> The Multi-Stage Query (MSQ) Framework is a preview feature available starting in Imply 2022.06.
-Preview features enable early adopters to benefit from new functionality while providing ongoing feedback to help shape and evolve the feature.
-All functionality documented on this page is subject to change or removal in future releases.
-Preview features are provided "as is" and are not subject to Imply SLAs.
+> The multi-stage query architecture and its SQL-task engine are experimental features available starting in Druid 24.0.
+You can use it in place of the existing native batch and Hadoop based ingestion systems.
+As an experimental feature, functionality documented on this page is subject to change or removal in future releases.
+Review the release notes and this page to stay up to date on changes.

 ## Context parameters

-In addition to the Druid SQL [context parameters](../querying/sql-query-context.md), the Multi-Stage Query (MSQ) Framework accepts specific context parameters.
+In addition to the Druid SQL [context parameters](../querying/sql-query-context.md), the Multi-Stage Query  Architecture accepts certain context parameters that are specific to it.

 Use context parameters alongside your queries to customize the behavior of the query.
 If you're using the API, include the context parameters in the query context when you submit a query: